archika2808/Airplane-Crashes-Analysis/Readme.md

 ✈️ Air India Crash Data Analysis

-📌 Project Overview
+📌 Project Overview:-

 This project analyzes historical data related to Air India plane crashes and incidents.
 The goal is to explore patterns, causes, and impacts of crashes through data cleaning, analysis, and visualization.

- Dataset Source:-

-The dataset used in this project was taken from Kaggle: import kagglehub

-# Download latest version
-path = kagglehub.dataset_download("themuneeb99/airplane-crash-and-fatalities-1948present")

-print("Path to dataset files:", path)

- Libraries Used
+ Libraries Used:-

 Pandas → load & clean dataset (handle missing values, format dates).